spoon-l4d2/Nextmod/README.md

 #### Main Features / Reasoning Behind Them
 ---
 **Jump Rocks**
 Jump Rocks were added due to community requests.
+Tank Jump Rocks can only be done every 20 seconds.
+So once every 2 rocks or so.

 **The Witch**
 The Witch was added due to community requests and to add a bit of dynamic to the game.